underscoreio/essential-scala/scala-basics/statements.md

 // Code goes here.
 In scope of package foo.bar, and foo._ is imported
 {% endhighlight %}

 In this form everything inside package `foo` is visible to our code, as well as everyting in `foo.bar`.
-This is not typically a big deal, but can sometimes lead to confusion.
-Which you use if up to you and your team's convention.
+This is sometimes convenient and sometimes confusing.
+Use whichever you feel most comfortable with.